wmeiqi/Awesome-Body-Language/README.md

 [4] Some new insight for this directions are discussed.

+-->

 ## Introduction

-In this survey, we present the first detailed survey on Multi-modal Body Language research.
+In this survey, we present the survey on Multi-modal Body Language research.

 ![Alt Text](Outline-paper.png)